NatashaTheRobot/SwiftGuru/Readme.md

 ### Codable and JSON
 Introduced in Swift 4, the Codable interface along with the JSON encoding and decoding support, makes encoding to JSON and decoding out of JSON very easy.
 ### KeyPaths
 Discussed scantily for now, KeyPaths are quite a powerful construct introduced in Swift 4.
-They let you create a property reference into a deeply nested structure, allowing you to access and modify properties by using them as an index.
+They let you create a property reference into a deeply nested structure, allowing you to access and modify properties by the reference as an index.